 Standing Calf Raises4 × 20

-Leg training releases the most testosterone and growth hormone of any session.
-The visible body change you want comes faster when you train legs consistently and seriously.
+Leg training releases the most testosterone and growth hormone.
+The visible body change you want comes fastest from consistent, serious leg training.

 Saturday — Full Body